IMA Launches Certification Focused on Foundational Financial and Managerial Accounting Knowledge

 Those who acquire the FMAA will build knowledge in five content domains: general accounting and financial management, financial statement preparation and analysis, planning and budgeting, cost management and performance metrics, and professional ethics.
 The two-hour exam includes 80 multiple choice questions.
 The FMAA has no prerequisites to pursue the certification.

-"The FMAA represents a groundbreaking chance for talents in the Middle East to gain critical accounting and finance skills that are essential in today's business landscape," said Ahmad Mkhallati, Senior Director of IMA Middle East, India & Africa Operations.
-"In a region where the demand for competent professionals in accounting fundamentals is rapidly increasing, the FMAA addresses the lack of skilled accountants and finance experts.
-In the Middle East, where the number of talents requiring such certification is on the rise, the FMAA is a necessity to foster the growth and development of the financial sector."
+"The FMAA is crafted for early-career professionals, providing essential accounting and finance skills fundamental to achieving proficiency in the global language of business," said Pranesh Krishnan, Director of Operations at IMAIPL.
+"The certification is tailored for early-career professionals, helping them gain confidence and enhance their value to future employers with globally relevant skills.
+This certification not only sets them apart as certified professionals early in their careers but also demonstrates to potential employers their solid grasp of business, accounting, and finance essentials.
+It gives them a competitive edge in an evolving market."

-Registration for the FMAA will open in January 2024 for the initial testing windows of March 2024.
+Registration for the FMAA will open in January 2024 for the initial testing windows of March 2024 in English and May 2024 in Chinese.
 Exams will take place globally at Prometric testing centers.

 For more information about the FMAA, visit https://www.imanet.org/FMAA-Campaign.